 (pic 4-5-2008 / to WWS)

-We are looking across the Dacostakade canal at the east facade of the [dc] block
+View across the Dacostakade canal of the east facade of the [dc] block.

 DACOSTAKADE BUILDING: INNER (WEST) FACADE